-It can be identified through the time of its occurrence, elapsed from a specified reference, to be called correctly "phase time" .
+It can be identified through the time of its occurrence, elapsed from a specified reference, to be called correctly "phase time" (frequently abbreviated to "phase").
 Particularly, if the phenomenon is sinusoidal, the phase can be identified either by the angle or by the time, both measured from an assigned reference, depending on the dimensions assigned to the reference period (namely 2π or T).